The Caring House team is proud to work with our care professional partners to help your patients who are nearing the end of life.

 All potential residents are considered as part of an admissions pool, which is continually evaluated by the admissions team.
 The team reviews assessment materials, applies the admission criteria, considers the needs and demands of residents already at Caring House, and considers whether Caring House is able to provide safe care for the potential resident.

-Subscribe and you’ll get weekly updates and useful tools directly to your email inbox.
+Subscribe and you’ll get weekly updates specifically designed for our Care Professional partners!
 You can unsubscribe at any time.

 Questions, Comments, Suggestions?

-If you have questions, comments or suggestions, please call our care manager / admissions team at 310-796-6625 ext.
-2 or use our handy Care Pro Contact page.
+If you have questions, comments or suggestions, please call our Admission and Resident Care Management team at 310-796-6625 ext.
+2 or use our handy Care Professional Contact page.